Wide Push-up

 • Focusing only on the Concentric or Eccentric phase

-• Doing it on an inclined position
+• Doing the exercise in an inclined position

 • Decreasing the Range of Motion - partial reps, only go as far as you can handle

-• Using external force for support - resistance bands, a partner or something
+• Using external force for support - resistance bands, a partner, or something

 • Regressing to an easier variation/exercise